-From the business owner’s perspective, I would put Google Analytics in this category of incredible stuff that’s now just free.
-By placing a short snippet of code on your site, you are able to see how many people come to your website, how they found you (from SEO or SEM), and what they did once they arrived.
-Speaking again in pre-Google terms, this would be a costly enterprise software suite, not a free service, which it now is.
+From the business owner’s perspective, Google Analytics is in the category of incredible stuff that’s free.
+By placing a short snippet of code on your site, you are able to see how many people come to your website, how they found you (like from SEO or SEM), and what they did once they arrived.
+Speaking in pre-Google terms, this would be a costly enterprise software suite, not a free service, which it now is.

-Now that we have the proper gratefulness for “GA” just in time for Thanksgiving, let’s talk about what metrics a business owner should focus on in the busy and complicated-looking interface.
+Now that we have the proper gratefulness for “GA,” let’s talk about what metrics a business owner should focus on in the busy and complicated-looking interface.

 How to Use Google Analytics

 Once you’ve set up Google Analytics, you can start seeing data about your website traffic.
 Here are some of the main questions to ask and areas to focus:

 - Set your timeline in the upper-right corner